Bibliothèque de la Pléiade: History

 The Bibliothèque de la Pléiade was founded by Jacques Schiffrin in 1931.
 The first volume published was the first tome of the complete works of Charles Baudelaire, on 10 September 1931.
 André Gide and Jean Schlumberger, creators of the Nouvelle Revue française (NRF), took interest in this, and integrated the collection into Gallimard on 31 July 1936.
 In 1939, André Gide became the first author to be published while still living, with the partial publication of his diary.
 In 1940, Jacques Schiffrin was fired by Gaston Gallimard because of the anti-Jewish laws.
 Jean Paulhan took the direction of the collection.
-After moving to New York to escape Nazism, Schiffrin became a founder of Pantheon Books.